ak811/openmp-bottom-up-mergesort/README.md

 make libgen.a
 ```

-Sub makefiles will auto build `libgen.a` if it is missing, but running it once at the top level is convenient.
+Sub makefiles will auto build `libgen.a` if it is missing.

 ---